 Cathy’s House is the most recent veterans housing facility.
 This transitional / permanent-supportive housing option offers a safe and healthy home environment for up to eight women residents in need of support services.
 This lovely home provides a clean, sober, and safe community living environment where residents will live and work towards regaining individual personal wellness and an independent and responsible lifestyle.
 Each resident will live and maintain her own room setting but share common living areas and responsibilities as part of the program under the oversight of a staff case manager, mental health clinician, and program administrator.
 Amenities include ADA compliant spaces and access, transportation services, on-site laundry, mini-refrigerators in each room, spacious common areas, sitting areas, and agricultural and gardening experiences.

 Located in the town of Winchendon, MA, the residents will be able to participate in all MVOC therapeutic activities and programs.
-It is within walking distance to the MVOC Winchendon office, local stores, banks, library, and a YMCA.
+It is within walking distance to the MVOC Winchendon office, local stores, banks, the library, and a YMCA.